gritzko/replicated.cc/swarm/index.md

 Technically,  `SwarmDB = RocksDB + RON + RDTs`

 The reliance on RocksDB makes SwarmDB embeddable, but still able to bear high server-side loads.
-Everything that has LevelDB bindings could also have SwarmDB bindings.
+Everything that has LevelDB or RocksDB bindings could also have SwarmDB bindings.

 Caveat: SwarmDB is not a NoSQL database in the usual meaning.
 It is more like a versioned documents store.